Nokukhanya Bhengu

-Nokukhanya Bhengu (3 March 1904–16 December 1996) was a South African teacher, farmer, women’s leader and anti-apartheid activist.
-She was married to Albert Luthuli, who was president of the African National Congress (ANC) between 1952 and 1967.
+Nokukhanya Bhengu (3 March 1904 – 16 December 1996) was a South African teacher, farmer, women’s leader and anti-apartheid activist.
+She launched a Groutville branch of the women's cooperative the Daughters of Africa (DOA), joined the African National Congress (ANC) and was a representative of the African National Congress Women's League (ANCWL).
+She was married to Albert Luthuli, who was president of the ANC between 1952 and 1967 and was called "Mother of the Nation" by Nelson Mandela.

 Early life and education

 Bhengu was born in March 1904 at the Umngeni American Board Congregationalist Mission, near Durban, in the British Colony of Natal.
 Her parents were Maphitha Bhengu, son of Ndlokolo Bhengu (the chief of the Ngcolosi people), and his wife Nozincwadi Ngidi from Mzinyathi, making Bhengu a member of the royal family of the Ngcolosi.
 In a letter to the editor of Ilanga in 1957, she called out her royal paternal ancestors: "intombi kaMaphitha, oyisokanqangi lika Ndlokolo kaNkungu kaMepho kaNgwane kaLamula."

-Her family were amakholwa (African Christian) and she had five older siblings.
+Bhengu's family were amakholwa (African Christian) and she had five older siblings.
 Her sister Nomhlatuze Bhengu was one of the first black nurses trained at McCord’s Hospital and was employed at Grey’s Hospital in Pietermaritzburg.
 Behngu's mother died in 1914 and when her father remarried, she went to live with her elder brother.

-She began her education at the Ohlange Institute, Inanda, KwaZulu-Natal, then studied at the Inanda Seminary School, an American Board Mission school for girls.
+Bhengu began her education at the Ohlange Institute, Inanda, KwaZulu-Natal, then studied at the Inanda Seminary School, an American Board Mission school for girls.
 One of her teachers at the Inanda Seminary recommended her to Adams College, Amanzimtoti, for a teachers training course.
 After completing her teacher training, in 1922 Bhengu began to teach at Mpushini, Eshowe, near Pietermaritzburg.
 When educator and social worker Sibusisiwe Violet Makhanya left her teaching position at Adams College in 1923, the administration invited Bhengu to replace her.
 Whilst teaching, Bhengu also worked at the Adams Hostel for Girls.